 - Your generator will need you to fire it up every few months to keep the electric starter's battery fresh and charged; otherwise, it may fail to run

-- Also, regularly checking for rust, check oil and inspect the belt drives, batteries, and spark plugs
+- Also, regularly check for rust, check oil and inspect the belt drives, batteries, and spark plugs

 - Have an oil change every 50 hours while replacing filters